Freshwater (Qld)

 Freshwater features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 66.4% of all households, including 24.6% couples with children, 26.6% couples without children, and 15.0% single parent families.
-Non-family households account for the remaining 33.6%, with lone person households at 29.9% and group households comprising 3.1%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 66.4% of all households, including 24.6% couples with children, 26.6% couples without children, and 15.0% single parent families.
+Non-family households make up the remaining 33.6%, with lone person households at 29.9% and group households comprising 3.1%.
+The median household size is 2.3 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households